payshares-legacy/payshares-lib/docs/GUIDES.md

 ###A note on transaction fees

-A full description of network transaction fees can be found on the [Stellar Wiki](https://wiki.stellar.org/Transaction_Fee).
+A full description of network transaction fees can be found on the [Payshares Wiki](https://wiki.payshares.org/Transaction_Fee).

-In short, transaction fees are very small amounts (on the order of ~10) of [Stroop](https://wiki.stellar.org/Stroop) spent with every transaction.
+In short, transaction fees are very small amounts (on the order of ~10) of [Stroop](https://wiki.payshares.org/Stroop) spent with every transaction.
 They are largely used to account for network load and prevent spam.
-With `stellar-lib`, transaction fees are calculated locally by default and the fee you are willing to pay is submitted along with your transaction.
+With `payshares-lib`, transaction fees are calculated locally by default and the fee you are willing to pay is submitted along with your transaction.

 Since the fee required for a transaction may change between the time when the original fee was calculated and the time when the transaction is submitted, it is wise to use the [`fee_cushion`](REFERENCE.md#1-remote-options) to ensure that the transaction will go through.
 For example, suppose the original fee calculated for a transaction was 10 stroop but at the instant the transaction is submitted the server is experiencing a higher load and it has raised its minimum fee to 12 stroop.
 Without a `fee_cushion`, this transaction would not be processed by the server, but with a `fee_cushion` of, say, 1.5 it would be processed and you would just pay the 2 extra stroop.